tiffanimarlowe/project_template/README.md

 (explicitly list your requirements of what the model will have and simulate for the proposal)

 ## Fundamental Questions
-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )
+By focusing on these specific variables within the simulation, we aim to answer the following questions below:

-1. Are drones more efficient than standard ground based delivery methods?
+1) Is drone delivery more efficient than standard ground based delivery methods?
+If so,

-  1.1 How many drones does it take to out perfrom one delivery truck with 50 packages?
++ How long does it take (on average) to deliver a package to a certain location by ground and by air?
++ How will efficiency change with increasing number of orders and diversified locations?
++ At what point will the ground based solution be better than the air based solution and vice versa?

-  1.2 How long does it take to deliver 50 packages via ground based system?
++ How long does it take to deliver 50 packages via ground based system?

-  1.3 How long does it take to deliver 50 packages via air based system?
++ How long does it take to deliver 50 packages via air based system?

- 2. How does increased battery, max speed, and carrying capacity effect the number of drones needed?
+2) How does increased battery, max speed, and carrying capacity effect the number of drones needed?
++ How can "Hubs”-like package pick-up stations with a slightly increased delivery time influence the delivery service industry?

- 3. Can the drones reduce average delivery time by 30%?
+3) Can the drones reduce average delivery time by 30%?
+If so,
- 4.
++ Taking technical development into account, which overall measurable effects will have changes in delivery speed, battery efficiency and increased payload for air based solutions (e.g. increased possible flight time of 10% / 20%, shortened recharging time, etc.)?

 ## Expected Results
 (What are the answers to the above questions that you expect to find before starting your research?)
 (This changes from Expected (Proposal) to just Results (final report)) (you should verbally define them) (sketch a few graphs of what you are roughly going for - not the data but histogram of this, line graph of that, screenshot of an agent - use paper and pencil sketches)